World History One

 Nature reports on a DNA study that seems to confirm that the people of Rapa Nui (aka Easter Island) had significant contacts with people of South American ancestry around the 14th Century CE, long before any Europeans beyond the Norse had visited either the Americas or the Pacific.

-Apparently the same ancient DNA suggests that Rapa Nui never suffered precontact over-population and collapse as previously hypothesized -- and taken up at length in Jared Diamond's Collapse.
+Apparently the same ancient DNA suggests that Rapa Nui never suffered a precontact over-population and collapse as previously hypothesized -- and taken up at length in Jared Diamond's Collapse.

 World History Two